Graduate Diploma in Pharmacy Leadership

 Tuition and Fees

 Tuition is calculated per credit as listed in the UBC Academic Calendar for graduate diploma programs, plus applicable additional fees as approved by the Board of Governors or Student Societies.
-Program tuition only for the 2024–2025 academic year is for domestic and international students and is approximately $10,200 and $17,500 respectively.
+Program tuition for the 2026–2027 academic year for domestic and international students is assessed in 3 equal instalments of approximately $3,470 CAD and $5,900 CAD respectively, payable in September 2026, January 2027 and May 2027.

 Tuition fees are reviewed annually by the Board of Governors and are subject to change.
 In alignment with the University, tuition is payable in September, January and May, based on a schedule of 6 credits per academic term.
 Detailed information on tuition and other student fees can be found in the UBC Academic Calendar